-This maintenance manual provides the standard maintenance and inspection procedures for the A5.
-Repairs, alterations, and maintenance tasks included within this manual are considered minor.
-Task instructions applicability will be indicated by serial numbers.
-(See "Aircraft Serial Number Effectivity" on page 2-35.)
+This maintenance manual provides the standard maintenance and inspection procedures for the A5-B. Repairs, alterations, and maintenance tasks included within this manual are considered minor.
 Any repairs, alterations, or maintenance tasks not listed in this manual are considered major.
-Major repairs, alterations, or maintenance tasks require coordination and approval from ICON Aircraft before any work commences.
+Major repairs, alterations, or maintenance tasks require coordination with the governing civil aviation authority, and may limit or invalidate the manufacturer's warranty.
 The minimum levels of certification to perform any minor task are also listed in this manual.